-Backgrounder Two: People & Property, examines man's presence on the landscape.
-It describes the historic settlement of the watershed and how that has shaped the current cultural landscape.
+One: The Physical Environment Two: People & Property Three: Natural Systems (Biotic) Four: Asset Management describes the historic settlement of the watershed and how that has shaped the current cultural landscape.
 It looks at settlement patterns and land uses, and their connection with the river and other features of the physical environment.
 It also examines municipal servicing of our urban areas and looks at how the rural areas without municipal water and wastewater services are managed.
 Key local economies that are reliant on the water resources and natural features of the watershed are also described.